Alternative Break Program

 - opportunities to implement experience into social justice endeavors back home.

-- January 3 – January 18 - Working Boys Center (WBC) in Quito, Ecuador.
-The WBC works with the whole family to educate and provide job training.
-While there Break participants will assist In English classes, help out with field trips and go on home visits.
+Center for Working Families in Quito, Ecuador (Jan.
+9 to 23, 2016).
+The CWF works with the whole family to educate and provide job training.
+While there Break participants will assist in English classes, help out around the school and go on home visits.
 Some knowledge of Spanish is helpful but not necessary.
-View the website at www.workingboyscenter.org .
+Learn more here.